-- Always use a lifting frame wider than the width of the boat. - Never attach the strap ends to one hook.
+- Always use a lifting frame wider than the width of the boat. - Never attach the strap ends to one hook. - Make sure the straps do not touch the roof structure.
+Do not lift the boat from its roof.

 The fastening eye is not designed to resist strong lateral forces.